Thoughtful Print Design that Communicates and Connects

 DELIVERABLES

-Print pieces at Vernier served a clear purpose.
-They supported educators who preferred something they could hold, review, and share with colleagues.
-Brochures, postcards, and flyers introduced new products, highlighted curriculum benefits, and helped guide customers toward the right tools for their classrooms.
-These materials often acted as a first impression at conferences or within outreach kits.
+Print played a strategic role in Vernier’s communication with educators.
+These materials supported audiences who value tangible resources they can review, reference, and share.
+Brochures, postcards, and flyers introduced new products, highlighted curriculum benefits, and helped guide educators toward the right tools for their classrooms.
+Many pieces served as a first point of contact at conferences or within outreach kits.

-This body of work includes pieces created for product launches, seasonal promotions, educator events, curriculum support, and product packaging.
-Looking back, these projects strengthened my skills in hierarchy, messaging clarity, and visual storytelling.
-They also deepened cross team collaboration, since each piece involved close coordination with subject matter experts, marketing partners, and product leads.
+This body of work includes materials created for product launches, seasonal promotions, educator events, curriculum support, and product packaging.
+Collectively, these projects strengthened my skills in hierarchy, messaging clarity, and visual storytelling, while reinforcing the value of close collaboration with subject matter experts, marketing partners, and product leads.

 CREATIVE DIRECTION